AlanInTsukuba/name-gender-ja/index.md

 ### <a id="EndCharGenderDataset">Gender-specific end characters</a>

 The same process for GivenNameGender.csv was followed except for further aggregating the given name aggregate list on the given names' end characters.
 With a female expectation share of 0.211889 and p-value cutoff of 0.05, this yielded the 445 gender-specific (185 female, 260 male) end characters in EndCharGender.csv.

+Version 2: Names with both female and male instances but with p-value over cutoff were designated as "both" and added to GivenNameGenderV2.csv.
+This yielded 572 (185 female, 260 male, 127 both) gender-coded end characters.

 <table>
 <caption><b>Sample rows from EndCharGender.csv</b></caption>